cran/jmotif/README.md

 ![ECG0606 clusters](https://raw.githubusercontent.com/jMotif/jmotif-R/master/inst/site/demo-ecg0606_cluster.png)

-Two implementation of discord discovery provided within the code: the brute-force didcord discovery and HOT-SAX.
+Two implementation of discord discovery provided within the code: the brute-force discord discovery and HOT-SAX.

 The brute-force takes 14 seconds to discover 5 discords in the data (with early-abandoning distance):